sureshdasarwar/Data-Visualization-using-D3-SVG/README.md

 Extension of Project:

 In the Recreation of GapMinder Visualisation I have created the two Visualisation of Bar charts to show the number of countries per region and number of countries with govt. type.
+The bar charts change as the year changes.

+#### NOTE: PLEASE CONSIDER THIS PROJECT AS SAMPLE FOR ENCOURAGING OR INSPIRATION PURPOSE, IF YOU WANT TO REFFER PLEASE PROVIDE THE CITATION OF THIS LINK IN YOUR WORK.